 MetLife offers two plans through the FEDVIP program, with two tiers of benefits to meet the needs of military retirees switching from the TRDP program.

-Both plans offer:
+Both plans offer the following:

 - Child and adult orthodontic coverage